GodotSteam/GodotSteam/README.md

 Current Build
 ----------
 You can [download pre-compiled versions _(currently v3.17.1)_ of this repo here](https://github.com/Gramps/GodotSteam/releases).

+**Version 3.17.3 Changes**
+- Fixed: getVoice and getAvailableVoice functions
+- REmoved: all server functionality, put back into server branch

+**Version 3.17.2 Changes**
+- Changed: ping to data_age in getLocalPingLocation to accurately label the returned data

 **Version 3.17.1 Changes**
 - Fixed: missing comma in getVideoURL argument function